10 Things you should know about Anselm Kiefer

 Artsper is your guide in discovering the work of the geniuses of contemporary art.
 This warm autumn will be the occasion to explore an ambiguous personality: the German artist Anselm Kiefer, who confronts History and makes it his material, revisiting “the spirit of the matter”.
 He is a genius who makes the memory of his contemporaries confront the painful and horrific past that they’d often rather forget.

-He represented Germany at the Venice Biennale in 1980, with Georg Baselitz.
-His works are vibrant, his tones are muted, he uses various materials (straw, wood, plants …), his shapes are disproportionate, forcing the viewer to enter completely the painting or the sculpture.
+Anselm Kiefer was born in Donaueschingen, Germany, in March 1945.
+He lives and works in France.
+In 1969, he photographed himself giving the Nazi salute in France, Switzerland and Italy to protest the silence on this issue in the post-war years.
+He represented Germany at the 1980 Venice Biennale, alongside George Baselitz.
+His works are vibrant, his tones are muted, he uses various materials (straw, wood, plants …), his forms are disproportionate, forcing the viewer to enter completely into the painting or sculpture.

-In 1983, with the occasion of his show at the Musée d’Art Moderne de la Ville de Paris, he came to the press conference dressed in a German military uniform.
+Joseph Beuys was his teacher between 1970 and 1972, at the University of Art in Dusseldorf, but in a rather informal way.In 1983, on the occasion of his exhibition at the Musée d’Art Moderne de la Ville de Paris, he appeared at the press conference dressed in a German military uniform.

 This scandal did not do his already tarnished reputation any good.
 All his life, the artist will cultivate this ambiguous relationship with Nazism.
 The historian Daniel Arasse sees in his gestures an expiatory or cathartic value.
 However, he has many detractors, who see him as a neo-Nazi character.